rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 no key-hash ssh-rsa 4682578A0267D583568FCDCD1229B62C`
 ```

-**Login using the SSH Keys!**
+**Login using the SSH Keys**

-Continuing in the theme of network devices having crap crypto, you will have to add `PubkeyAcceptedKeyTypes +ssh-rsa` to the ~/.ssh/config` file for the host.
+Continuing in the theme of network devices having crap crypto, you will have to add `PubkeyAcceptedKeyTypes +ssh-rsa` to the `~/.ssh/config` file for the host.
 Maybe by 2030 the network vendors will have decent crypto.
 But, by 2030, the current crypto will be deprecated!

 `ssh -i ~/.ssh/id_rsa.pub 192.168.10.253`

 Remember that you can add -vvvv to the command to get verbose debugging.
 I had to do that because the key was failing.
-In the debugs I saw `send_pubkey_test: no mutual signature algorithm` which reminded me to add the PubKeyAcceptedKeyTypes to the config file.
+In the debugs I saw `send_pubkey_test: no mutual signature algorithm` which reminded me to add the `PubKeyAcceptedKeyTypes` to the config file.

 You can also use `ssh 192.168.10.253` and the SSH client will try all the keys.
 I prefer to explicitly call the key, but it doesn't matter if you don't.